Updated: 6 days ago

-Though winter is one of the quieter times to visit Iceland, for many it is the ideal time to travel to this beautiful island country.
+Though winter is one of the quieter times to visit Iceland, for many, October to march are the best months to travel to Iceland.
 Though Iceland’s weather is milder than many people imagine, many tourists do not want to brave an Icelandic winter on their travels, and so those that do venture to the island will find fewer tourists and quieter attractions.

 While Icelandic winters present lower temperatures and limited hours of daylight (as few as 4 hours in December), and you’ll need to plan your activities carefully, there is still plenty to keep you busy and enthralled when you travel to Iceland in the colder months.
 Here’s our list of the best things to do in Iceland in the winter.